kzyarou/MarkIt/README_AUTO_UPDATE.md

-# EducHub Auto-Update System
+# MarkIt Auto-Update System

-This document describes the comprehensive auto-update system implemented in EducHub, which provides seamless updates across web and mobile platforms.
+This document describes the comprehensive auto-update system implemented in MarkIt, which provides seamless updates across web and mobile platforms.

 ## Overview